How to Create a Website: A Step-by-Step Guide

 There are hundreds of website creation platforms out there: WordPress, Wix, Weebly, Joomla, just to name a few.

 There’s also the option to build a website from scratch and if you’re a tech genius, maybe this would be the way to go.
 But we recommend against it.
 Don’t reinvent the wheel!
-Plugin-based or even drag-and-drop templates will give your website more polished look and functionality in a fraction of the time.
+Plugin-based or even drag-and-drop templates will give your website a more polished look and functionality in a fraction of the time.

 But that doesn’t answer the question of which one YOU should choose.
 Let’s take a look at some statistics that may answer that question: